mismosmi/next-mini18n/README.md

 * It needs very little client side code (and very little on the server side as well)
 * You get nice completions when writing components
 * You get type errors when removing or renaming translations that are used somewhere

+## Examples
+Well, take a look in the examples-folder.
+There's one with NextJS and one with Remix.run